Tom Daley: Early life

 Thomas Robert Daley was born on 21 May 1994 at Derriford Hospital in Plymouth, Devon, England, the son of Debbie (née Selvester) and Robert Daley.
 He has two brothers – William who is three years younger, and Ben who is five years younger.
 Their father, Robert, died from a brain tumour on 27 May 2011, aged 40, a few days after Daley's 17th birthday.

-Daley's interest in diving began at the age of eight after his father took him to he local pool and Daley noticed divers there.
+Daley's interest in diving began at the age of eight after his father took him to the local pool and Daley noticed divers there.
 He began diving soon after.
 His talent was quickly spotted by his coach, Andy Banks.
 His early diving heroes were Canadian diver Alexandre Despatie, who won gold at the 1998 Commonwealth Games at the age of 13, and British diver Leon Taylor, who later mentored him.

 Daley was spotted by a coach taking part in regular diving lessons and was placed in a competitive squad in September 2002.
 His first competition was the National Novice Championships in April 2003 where he won a medal in the 8/9-year-old boys category.
 In September 2003, he took part in an invitational event in Southampton where he won the 1 m, 3 m and platform events, and first made his mark on the wider audience.
 Daley won his age group at the British Championships in the 1 m springboard, the 3 m springboard, and platform in 2004, 2005, and 2006.

 In June 2004, the month after his 10th birthday, he won the platform competition in the National Junior (under-18) group, making him the youngest winner of that event.
 In 2005, Daley competed as a guest competitor in the Australian Elite Junior Nationals and placed first in platform and second in 3 m springboard in the 14–15 age group event.
 He also competed in the 14–15 category at the 2005 Aachen Junior International, placing second in platform and third in 3 m springboard.
 He met the qualification standard for the 2006 Commonwealth Games, but was not selected for the England team because of his age.
 In 2006, he was the under-18 British champion in platform and 3 m springboard, and he placed second in the 10 m platform at the 2007 senior British Championships, which were held in December 2006.